 The main idea behind the Danish Gambit is to seize control of the center, creating pathways for the development of pieces, and launch a quick and aggressive attack against black’s position.
 White sacrifices one or sometimes several pawns, and while black spends time for material gain, white uses this time for accelerated piece development and puts immediate pressure on black’s position.
 Typically, white’s most powerful piece in the opening is Bc4, which keeps an eye on f7 and is ready to be sacrificed on that square, if black fails to complete kingside development properly.

-Danish Gambit Theory
+Main Variations of Danish Gambit

 Danish Gambit Accepted: 3.c3 dxc3